fluent/fluent-bit-docs/pipeline/inputs/http.md

 HTTP input plugin supports TTL/SSL, for more details about the properties available and general configuration, please refer to the [Transport Security](../../administration/transport-security.md) section.

+### gzipped content

+The HTTP input plugin will accept and automatically handle gzipped content as of v2.2.1 as long as the header `Content-Encoding: gzip` is set on the received data.

 ## Getting Started

 The http input plugin allows Fluent Bit to open up an HTTP port that you can then route data to in a dynamic way.
 This plugin supports dynamic tags which allow you to send data with different tags through the same input.
 An example video and curl message can be seen below